 The farmers in our district have been forced to endure the detrimental impacts of bad trade policies and an unfair Farm Bill.
 Our district is home to more than 5,000 farms and over 8,000 farm operators.
 Almost 20% of the land that makes up New York’s 19th is dedicated to farmland.
 We need to work together to protect our small and medium sized farms and the farming industry while also building out the necessary regional infrastructure to ensure that our farmers are able to have access to the $6 billion dollars of unmet demand for local and organically grown food in New York City.

-I am committed to listening to our local farmers and working hard to make sure their needs are put before those of any mega farm or big corporation.
+I am committed to continuing to listen to our local farmers and working hard to make sure their needs are put before those of any mega farm or big corporation.